Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 The result is clipped to the valid range defined in the rules JSON.
 Every training row now has an h value — either rule-assigned or inversion-recovered.
 No statistical assumptions are made about the distribution of h.

----

 ### Step 5 — Phase 2: Retrain on the Full Dataset

 The model is retrained on all training rows with h filled in.
-Because Phase 2 uses the complete dataset rather than the 15–30% rule-labeled subset, it produces substantially stronger weight estimates.
+Because Phase 2 uses the complete dataset rather than the 15–30% rule-labeled subset, it produces more stable weight estimates using the full training set.

----

 ### Step 6 — Interval Prediction at Test Time

 At test time, h is unknown and cannot be recovered (the true output is what we are trying to predict).
-Instead, the model finds the `k` most similar labeled training rows using a weighted similarity search — weighted by feature importance from the Phase 2 model.
-The h values from those neighbors define a range `[h_low, h_high]`, which is propagated through the model:
+Instead, the model finds the k most similar labeled training rows using a weighted similarity search — weighted by feature importance from the Phase 2 model.
+The h values from those neighbors define a range [h_low, h_high], which is propagated through the model:

 ```
 target_low  = model.predict(h = h_low)
 target_high = model.predict(h = h_high)
 ```

-**Output per test row: `[target_low, target_high]`**
+Output per test row: `[target_low, target_high]`

 This is a calibrated uncertainty interval — not a confidence interval in the statistical sense, but an honest expression of what the model does not know because h is hidden.